FACG4/PWD-helper-from-the-very-beginning-/README.md

 * A Service providers Accessibility Checklist.
 * Attaching images for places.
 * Adding comments for every section.
-* Analysis result of the form
+* Analysis result of the form.
 * Ability to export the result for document.

 ### Problem Statement :question:
-(PWD) People  With Disabilities in our country faces a lot of problems and difficulties to do their daily normal activities so we create an application to help engineers to designing suitable places for facilitating the movement of those people,
+(PWD) People  With Disabilities in our country faces a lot of problems and difficulties to do their daily normal activities so we create an application to help engineers to designing suitable places for facilitating the movement of those people.
 ### User Journey :airplane:

 As a user I can :
-* contact with organization by phone number.
+* Contact with organization by phone number.
 * Go to fill a form That contains many sections about building's structure accessibility.
 * Upload images of this section.
 * Add comment for section.
-* fill all sections.
+* Fill all sections.
 * Submit the form info and and see the result of analysis.
 * Export your result to document file.